 Trendy bars have been popping up all over the Thai capital in recent years, but few people seem to associate this kind of nightlife with Bangkok.
-If you ask the vast majority of travelers where to head for a night out, I guarantee the first spot they will mention is Khao San Road, which is renowned for its party atmosphere and cheap booze.
+If you ask the vast majority of travellers where to head for a night out, I guarantee the first spot they will mention is Khao San Road, which is renowned for its party atmosphere and cheap booze.

 Bangkok, however, is far more than a backpacker’s paradise.
-While the emphasis may still be on baggy elephant pants, Chang beer, street food and cheap hostels, there is a new, vibrant focus for the coming years — one that involves luxury hotel developments, designer shops, and fashionable, chic bars.
+While the emphasis may still be on baggy elephant pants, Chang beer, street food, and cheap hostels, there is a new, vibrant focus for the coming years — one that involves luxury hotel developments, designer shops, and fashionable, chic bars.

 Unlike the heavily publicized Khao San Road, some of the more exclusive bars pride themselves on their discretion and anonymity, while others are hidden in plain sight and only those that know they exist would wander through the drab exterior and into the arms of a stylish, contemporary cocktail lounge.

 It may mean that you need to stay further outside the old town, but with so many stylish, new hotels coming to the Thai capital, it seems only right that at the same time as trying out some of these fabulous bars, you also arrange a stay in an elegant, luxury setting.